ljburtz/demo-ros1-turtlesim-forked/README.md

 # demo-ros1-turtlesim
-## Overview: a development environment for demontrating the Artefact platform with ROS 1.
+## Overview: a Development Environment for Demontrating the Artefact Platform with ROS 1.

 For maximum simplicity, this demo uses the turtlesim simulator.
 ![Turtlesim](./images/Turtlesim.png)